Last updated on December 24, 2025

 Serpentine Curve | Illustration by Kekai Kotaki

-No, not like a curved line on paper.
-Well, okay, maybe it kind of is when you draw it out.
 “Curve” refers to the number of spells of each mana value you have in your deck.
 Interestingly enough, when you plot the info on a bar graph, you can usually trace a line that tells you how your deck will behave.

-If your curve hits its peak near the spells with a mana value of 1 to 3 (which means you have a lot of spells of that mana value), your deck plays a lot of small and fast cards to overwhelm your opponent in the early game.
+If your curve hits its peak near the spells with a mana value of 1-3 (which means you have a lot of spells of that mana value), your deck plays a lot of small and fast cards to overwhelm your opponent in the early game.
 Decks like this play fewer lands since they only need a few for the whole deck to work like a well-oiled machine.

 Card Draw and Cantrips